 We have only touched on some of the applications of physics as they relate to football.
 Remember, this knowledge appears to be instinctive; Most often, players and coaches don't consciously translate the mechanics of physics into their playing of the sport.
 But by making that translation, we can understand and appreciate even more just how amazing some of the physical feats on the football field really are.
 Also, applying physics to football leads to better and safer equipment, affects the rules of the sport, improves athletic performance, and enhances our connection to the game.

-For more information on football physics and related topics, check out the links on the next page.
+For more information on football physics and related topics, check out the links below.